Ukrainian National Waste Management Strategy

 Traditionally, agricultural waste in Ukraine is divided into livestock waste, crop residue and agrochemical waste.

-According to statistical surveys data, the most massive types of agricultural waste generated in 2015 (over 13.5 million tons in total) include:
+According to statistical surveys data, the most common types of agricultural waste generated in 2019 (over 14 million tons in total) include:

-- waste of animal origin and mixed food waste (897 thousand tons, or 6 percent).
+- waste of animal origin and mixed food waste.

 However, statistics does not accurately reflect the current situation.
 For example, where the gross grain yield is 50 million tons, there may be generated up to 25 million tons of straw.
 In case of an increase in the gross grain yield up to 80 million tons, the volume of straw grows up to 40 million tons, respectively.